Sarsden Halt railway station: History

 A level crossing carried the road from Churchill to Churchill Mill.
 Initially this was not regarded as a public crossing as it served only the mill yard.
 Later hand-operated gates were provided.

 In 1883 work began on the building of the Kingham Hill Homes (now Kingham Hill School), one mile to the North-West.
 Kingham Station was not equipped for the handling of goods traffic so supplies for the school, including coal and provisions, were consigned to Sarsden Siding.
 Horse-drawn vehicles from the school accessed the siding via the mill yard.
 Access was liable to be prevented, for example when the miller was operating a threshing machine in the yard.
 Because of these problems Churchill Mill was purchased by the school and road traffic between the school and Churchill now passed over the level crossing.
 The price paid by the school to purchase the mill was considerably in excess of the market value and can only be explained by the importance placed on gaining unrestricted road access to Sarsden Siding.

 In 1893 a signal box was built but in March 1899 it was reduced to the status of a ground frame.
 The box continued to carry the nameboard "Sarsden Signal Box" until closure.
 It contained six levers controlling two distant signals, the gate locks and the points at the Kingham end of the siding.

 The Great Western Railway, which had taken over the Chipping Norton Railway, opened the passenger halt on 2 July 1906.
 It was a standard Great Western design with one timber platform and "pagoda" shelter.
 The designation "Halt" means it was unstaffed and tickets were purchased on the train.
 A cart weighbridge was built in 1913 and a crossing-keeper's house in 1930.

-On 1 December 1962 British Rail ran the last train on the Chipping Norton Railway and closed Sarsden Halt.
+On 1 December 1962 British Rail ran the last passenger train on the Chipping Norton Railway and closed Sarsden Halt.
 The final train was hauled by BR standard class 2 number 78001.
-The line was closed for all purposes on 7 September 1964.